Bans of women's association football: Nigeria

 Following the start of a period of sustained growth of women's football in Nigeria in the early 1940s, during which a number of teams were founded, the British colonial administration banned the sport in 1950, citing the 1921 ban in England as precedent.
 However, the ban was met with resistance, with a number of teams continuing to play, and ultimately came to an end with Nigerian independence in October 1960.

+In 2000, under the governorship of Ahmad Sani Yerima, Zamfara State introduced a ban on women's football as part of the implementation of Sharia into its legal system.
+In 2003, Niger State became the second Nigerian state to introduce a ban on women's football, with Governor Abdulkadir Kure stating that "I don't see anything rewarding about it as it is not in conformity with our culture."

 Norway

 In 1931, IF Fløya applied to the Norwegian Football Federation to start a women's team, but was banned by the Federation from establishing the team, with the Federation saying that the "football was for men only, and clubs should not let women play on their pitches, and referees should not referee women matches."
 It would take until the late-1960s for independent women's teams to be established, particularly with the leadership of Målfrid Kuvås, and until 1978 for the Federation to establish the Norway women's national football team.